Azure/arc_jumpstart_docs/docs/azure_jumpstart_localbox/troubleshooting/_index.md

 To view detailed test output and identify which specific tests failed:

 1. Navigate to the logs folder: `C:\LocalBox\Logs\`
-2. Open `LocalBoxLogonScript.log` - this contains the detailed Pester test output
+2. Open `DeploymentStatus.log` - this contains the detailed Pester test output for failed (if any) and passed tests
-3. Search for "Pester" or "Tests succeeded/failed" to find the test execution section
-4. Failed tests will show detailed error messages explaining what validation failed
+3. Failed tests will show detailed error messages explaining what validation failed

 ### Manually Running Tests